SES/RTS

-SES and RTS are Australian television stations licensed to, and serving the rural south-east portion of South Australia, including Mount Gambier, the Limestone Coast and the Riverland.
+SES and RTS are Australian television stations licensed to, and serving the rural south-east portion of South Australia, including Mount Gambier, the Limestone Coast, Renmark and the Riverland.
 They began as two independent stations, SES-8 and RTS-5A, and are part of the WIN Television network.

 History

 SES/RTS was originally two individual stations serving different regions.
 SES-8 originally planned to launch on 20 November 1965.
 Due to a tensioning wire being snapped on a 500-foot transmitter mast at Mount Burr, sending the tower crashing to the ground and containing 200 tonnes of steel, SES-8 instead commenced transmissions on 25 March 1966 at 7:30 pm, opened by Dr. Jim Forbes, who also helped open national station ABGS-1 in December 1965, serving Mount Gambier and south-east South Australia.
 Its first program was a 25-minute special, Tonight's the Night, fronted by SES-8's first newsreader Lewis Hobba.
 It was followed by a 5-minute news service, Peter Paul And Mary In Australia and the 1958 film The Big Country.
 It closed for the day at 11:32 pm after the Closing Thoughts.
 RTS-5A began on 26 November 1976 serving Loxton, Renmark and the Riverland, and opened with introductions from Julie Blyth and John Harvey.
 The 1965 film The Great Race started at 6:05 pm, before RTS' official opening at 8:40 pm.
 Blyth and Harvey returned to host the official opening, with the Minister for Post and Telecommunications, Eric Robinson, doing the honours by declaring RTS open.
 The evening's programs concluded with the 1961 film The Guns of Navarone, which was broadcast at 9:20 pm.

 On 9 November 1998, parts of the RTS-5A studio were destroyed by a fire.
 RTS was back on air less than seven hours later, transmitting test patterns.
 Station manager Wendy Mudge stated that "The old studio will be torn down to make way for a new one".
 By this time, RTS was bought by SES, but it continued to produce a local news bulletin, and identified on-air as 5A.

 In June 1999, WIN Television acquired SES and RTS and integrated them into the WIN Television network in Mount Gambier in October 1999 and Riverland in November 1999, with the branding now matching that of the Nine Network.
-In 2003, 24-hour transmission commenced.
+In December 2003, 24-hour transmission commenced.